ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 1. Sign on to the [Azure portal](https://portal.azure.com).
 2. Click **Resource groups** on the left pane.
-3. Double-click the resource group name you created in your PowerShell script.
+3. Click the resource group name you created in your PowerShell script.
 Use the filter if you have too many resource groups listed.
-4. On the **Resources** tile, you shall have one resource listed unless you share the resource group with other projects.
+4. On the **Resources** tile, you should have one resource listed unless you share the resource group with other projects.
 That resource is the storage account with the name you specified earlier.
 Click the storage account name.
 5. Click the **Blobs** tiles.
 6. Click the **adfgetstarted** container.
 You see two folders: **inputdata** and **script**.
 7. Open the folder and check the files in the folders.
-The inputdata contains the input.log file with input data and the script folder contains the HiveQL script file.
+The inputdata folder contains the input.log file with input data, and the script folder contains the HiveQL script file.

-## Create a data factory using Resource Manager template
+## Create a data factory using a Resource Manager template
 With the storage account, the input data, and the HiveQL script prepared, you are ready to create an Azure data factory.
 There are several methods for creating data factory.
-In this tutorial, you create a data factory by deploying an Azure Resource Manager template using the Azure portal.
-You can also deploy a Resource Manager template by using [Azure CLI](../azure-resource-manager/resource-group-template-deploy-cli.md) and [Azure PowerShell](../azure-resource-manager/resource-group-template-deploy.md#deploy-local-template).
+In this tutorial, you create a data factory by deploying an Azure Resource Manager (ARM) template using the Azure portal.
+You can also deploy an ARM template by using [Azure CLI](../azure-resource-manager/resource-group-template-deploy-cli.md) and [Azure PowerShell](../azure-resource-manager/resource-group-template-deploy.md#deploy-local-template).
 For other data factory creation methods, see [Tutorial: Build your first data factory](../data-factory/data-factory-build-your-first-pipeline.md).

 1. Click the following image to sign in to Azure and open the Resource Manager template in the Azure portal.
 The template is located at https://hditutorialdata.blob.core.windows.net/adfhiveactivity/data-factory-hdinsight-on-demand.json.
 See the [Data Factory entities in the template](#data-factory-entities-in-the-template) section for detailed information about entities defined in the template.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fhditutorialdata.blob.core.windows.net%2Fadfhiveactivity%2Fdata-factory-hdinsight-on-demand.json" target="_blank"><img src="./media/hdinsight-hadoop-create-linux-clusters-adf/deploy-to-azure.png" alt="Deploy to Azure"></a>
 2. Select **Use existing** option for the **Resource group** setting, and select the name of the resource group you created in the previous step (using PowerShell script).
+3. Make sure you select the same **location** as your provisioned storage account (from the previous step), if available.
-3. Enter a name for the data factory (**Data Factory Name**).
+4. Enter a name for the data factory (**Data Factory Name**).
 This name must be globally unique.
-4. Enter the **storage account name** and **storage account key** you wrote down in the previous step.
+5. Enter the **storage account name** and **storage account key** you wrote down in the previous step.
-5. Select **I agree to the terms and conditions** stated above after reading through **terms and conditions**.
+6. Select **I agree to the terms and conditions** stated above after reading through **terms and conditions**.
-6. Select **Pin to dashboard** option.
+7. Select **Pin to dashboard** option.
-6. Click **Purchase/Create**.
-You see a tile on the Dashboard called **Deploying Template deployment**.
+8. Click **Purchase**.
+You will see a tile on the Dashboard called **Deploying Template deployment**.
 Wait until the **Resource group** blade for your resource group opens.
-You can also click the tile titled as your resource group name to open the resource group blade.
+You can also click the tile titled after your resource group name to open the resource group blade.
-6. Click the tile to open the resource group if the resource group blade is not already open.
-Now you shall see one more data factory resource listed in addition to the storage account resource.
+9. Click the tile to open the resource group if the resource group blade is not already open.
+Now you should see the data factory resource listed in addition to the storage account resource.
-7. Click the name of your data factory (value you specified for the **Data Factory Name** parameter).
+10. Click the name of your data factory (value you specified for the **Data Factory Name** parameter).
-8. In the Data Factory blade, click the **Diagram** tile.
+11. In the Data Factory blade, click the **Diagram** tile.
 The diagram shows one activity with an input dataset, and an output dataset:

     ![Azure Data Factory HDInsight on-demand Hive activity pipeline diagram](./media/hdinsight-hadoop-create-linux-clusters-adf/hdinsight-adf-pipeline-diagram.png)

     The names are defined in the Resource Manager template.
-9. Double-click **AzureBlobOutput**.
+12. Double-click **AzureBlobOutput**.
-10. On the **Recent updated slices**, you shall see one slice.
+13. On the **Recent updated slices**, you will see one slice.
 If the status is **In progress**, wait until it is changed to **Ready**.
 It usually takes about **20 minutes** to create an HDInsight cluster.

 ### Check the data factory output

-1. Use the same procedure in the last session to check the containers of the adfgetstarted container.
+1. Use the same procedure in the last session to check the containers of the storage account.
 There are two new containers in addition to **adfgetsarted**:

    * A container with name that follows the pattern: `adf<yourdatafactoryname>-linkedservicename-datetimestamp`.
 This container is the default container for the HDInsight cluster.
-   * adfjobs: This container is the container for the ADF job logs.
+   * adfjobs: This is the container for the Azure Data Factory (ADF) job logs.

      The data factory output is stored in **afgetstarted** as you configured in the Resource Manager template.
 2. Click **adfgetstarted**.
-3. Double-click **partitioneddata**.
-You see a **year=2014** folder because all the web logs are dated in year 2014.
+3. Click **partitioneddata**.
+You will see a **year=2014** folder because all the web logs are dated in the year 2014.

     ![Azure Data Factory HDInsight on-demand Hive activity pipeline output](./media/hdinsight-hadoop-create-linux-clusters-adf/hdinsight-adf-output-year.png)

-    If you drill down the list, you shall see three folders for January, February, and March.
-And there is a log for each month.
+    If you drill down the list, you will see three folders for January, February, and March, with a log for each month.

     ![Azure Data Factory HDInsight on-demand Hive activity pipeline output](./media/hdinsight-hadoop-create-linux-clusters-adf/hdinsight-adf-output-month.png)

 ## Data Factory entities in the template
-Here is how the top-level Resource Manager template for a data factory looks like:
+Here is what the top-level Resource Manager template for a data factory looks like:

 ```json
 {